-(5) $$\ln \hat{y}I = -\hat{\beta}0 + (1 - \hat{\beta}1) \ln y_A.$$
+$$\ln \hat{y}{I} = -\hat{\beta}{0} + (1 - \hat{\beta}{1}) \ln y{A} \tag{5}$$

-Compared with the actual $\ln y_l$, (5) introduces variance through the estimation of the parameters, an effect that is likely to be small, but removes variance because the variance of ε is not included in the imputation.
-Over successive rounds of the ICP, as fewer PPPs are imputed and more actually measured, measured inequality will rise.
-The variance of ε estimated from (5) using the pre-revision 2005 data (and including the imputations) is 0.084, which needs to be multiplied by the change in the fraction of covered countries (about 0.25) before it is compared with the increase in the actual variance of log GDP in 2005 of 0.370.
-So the reduction in the share of countries imputed cannot explain more than a small part of the increase in measured inequality.
+Compared with the actual $\ln y_I$, (5) introduces variance through the estimation of the parameters, an effect that is likely to be small, but removes variance because the variance of ε is not included in the imputation.
+Over successive rounds of the ICP, as fewer PPPs are

-B. Comparisons between Rich and Poor Countries in the Ring
+B. Comparisons between rich and poor countries in the ring

 The most important question for international comparisons of prices is how to make useful comparisons across widely different countries, in different regions of the world, with different levels of per capita GDP, and with different patterns of consumption and relative prices.
-The regional structure of successive ICPs means that this issue is most serious when the regions are linked because, in spite of there being a good deal of heterogeneity within some regions, e.g., Hong Kong and Nepal are both in Asia-Pacific in 2005, the widest disparities are across regions.
-To investigate this further, we need to look in some detail at the operation of the "ring" in the 2005 ICP, the collection of more than 1,000 precisely specified identical items in eighteen countries distributed over the regions.
+The regional structure of successive ICPs means that this issue is most serious when the regions are linked because, in spite of there being a good deal of heterogeneity within some regions, e.g. Hong Kong and Nepal are both in Asia-Pacific in 2005, the widest disparities are across regions.
+To investigate this further, we need to look in some detail at the operation of the "ring" in the 2005 ICP, the collection of a more than a 1,000 precisely specified identical items in eighteen countries distributed over the regions.

 Past rounds of the ICP have been criticized for not comparing like with like; a cotton shirt, a pair of sandals, or brain surgery in Cameroon or Senegal are plausibly of lower quality than the same items in Japan or Hong Kong, so that comparing the prices of such loosely defined items may overstate living standards in poor countries relative to rich.
-In the 2005 round, the ring list, like the regional lists, used precisely specified definitions of goods and services in order to avoid quality mismatching, and this is cited as an important reason for the differentially large increase in the PPPs of poor countries: World Bank (2008b, p.1), Ravallion, Chen, and Sangraula (2009, p.178).
-We can see how this works by looking at the 18 ring countries as a group and calculating a set of PPPs for them using the standard methodology, the CPD regressions (1) and (2) to get parities for each basic heading, followed by aggregation to multilateral PPPs for those 18 countries alone.
-Because the United States is not a ring country, I select the United Kingdom as base and calculate the "price level" of consumption goods and services included in the ring list for each of the ring countries relative to the United Kingdom; this is defined as the ratio of the PPP in local currency per pound sterling divided by the market exchange rate of local currency per pound sterling.
-Numbers less than one indicate that a British tourist would find the value of exchangerate converted pounds worth more than in Britain.
+In the 2005 round, the ring list, like the regional lists, used precisely specified definitions of goods and services in order to avoid quality mismatching, and this is cited as an important reason for the differentially large increase in the PPPs of poor countries, World Bank (2008b, p.
+1),

+Ravallion, Chen, and Sangraula (2009, p.
+178).
+We can see how this works by looking at the 18 ring countries as a group, and calculating a set of PPPs for them using the standard methodology, the CPD regressions (1) and (2) to get parities for each basic heading, followed by aggregation to multilateral PPPs for those 18 countries alone.
+Because the US is not a ring country, I select the UK as base, and calculate the "price level" of consumption goods and services included in the ring list for each of the ring countries relative to the UK; this is defined as the ratio of the PPP in local currency per pound sterling divided by the market exchange rate of local currency per pound sterling.
+Numbers less than one indicate that a British tourist would find the value of converted pounds worth more than in Britain.